totaldebug/totaldebug.uk/_posts/2015-07-29-mikrotik-openvpn-server-with-linux-client.md

 **Always import the certificate first, then the key.** You should be able to do a /certificate print and see the entries for the files you imported.
 In the print output, look at the flags column and verify that the line with your certificate has a T and a K. If the K is missing, import the key one more time.
 If that still doesn’t work, ensure that your certificate and key match.

 The default naming conventions used for certificates is a little confusing.
-You can rename a certificate by running set name=firewall.35.176.61.220 number=0 (run a /certificate print to get the right number).
+You can rename a certificate by running `set name=firewall.35.176.61.220 number=0` (run a /certificate print to get the right number).

 ### OpenVPN Server Configuration

-(Credit to <a href="https://major.io/2015/05/01/howto-mikrotik-openvpn-server/" target="_Blank">major.io</a> for parts of this section.
+(Credit to [major.io](https://major.io/2015/05/01/howto-mikrotik-openvpn-server/) for parts of this section.

 Now we are ready to begin the configuration of our OpenVPN Server